 The 25 offers unparalleled access to the hiking, biking, and walking trails of Pacific Spirit Park.
 All stops from Pacific Spirit Park down to Discovery Street feature entrance points to the fresh air of the forest.
 For the next little while, the bus passes through residential areas without many noteworthy places to stop, but pay attention around the Balaclava stop for some beautiful city views.

 The 25 thrives on Main Street.
-In my opinion, some of the best restaurants in town are within blocks of the stop, including Meet on Main and Nomad.
+In my opinion, some of the best restaurants in town are within blocks of the stop, including Meet on Main.
 Or, if you’re in the mood for a laugh, visit the Little Mountain Comedy Community Centre for a variety of stand-up and improv performances.